Amanda Knox reconvicted of slander in Italy for accusing innocent man in roommate’s 2007 murder

-FLORENCE, Italy — (AP) — An Italian court reconvicted Amanda Knox of slander on Wednesday, even after she was exonerated in the brutal 2007 murder of her British roommate while the two were exchange students in Italy.
+FLORENCE, Italy — (AP) — An Italian court reconvicted Amanda Knox of slander Wednesday, quashing her hope of removing a legal stain against her that has persisted after her exoneration in the brutal 2007 murder of her British roommate while the two were exchange students in Italy.

-The court found that Knox had wrongly accused an innocent man, the Congolese owner of the bar where she worked part time, of the killing.
-But she will not serve any more jail time, given the three-year sentence counts as time already served.
+The decision by a Florence appeals court panel marked the sixth time that an Italian court found Knox had wrongly blamed the killing on an innocent man, the Congolese owner of the bar where she worked part time.

+Knox has argued that her statements to police were forced during an intense night of questioning that included bullying as she relied on her then-remedial Italian when she was a 20-year-old university student.

+The panel of two judges and six jurors, however, confirmed the three-year sentence, which she already served during four years in Italian custody while the investigation and multiple trials ensued.
+The court's reasoning will be released in 60 days.

-Knox, who had returned to Italy for only the second time since she was freed in 2011 to participate in the trial, showed no visible emotion as the verdict was read aloud.
+Knox's appearance Wednesday in Florence, in a bid to clear her name “once and for all," was the first time she had returned to an Italian court since she was freed in 2011.
+Accompanied by her husband, Christopher Robinson, she showed no visible emotion as the verdict was read aloud.

-But her lawyer, Carlo della Vedova, said shortly afterward that “Amanda is very embittered.”
+But her lawyer, Carlo Dalla Vedova, said shortly afterward that “Amanda is very embittered."

-Knox had written on social media ahead of the hearing that she hoped to "clear my name once and for all of the false charges against me.
-Wish me luck.”
+"We are all very surprised at the outcome of the decision,'' Dalla Vedova said outside the courtroom.
+He added that Knox had expected an acquittal would put a cap on nearly 17 years of judicial proceedings.

+Another defense lawyer, Luca Luparia Donati, said they expected to appeal to Italy's highest court.

 The slaying of 21-year-old Meredith Kercher in the idyllic hilltop town of Perugia fueled global headlines as suspicion fell on Knox, a 20-year-old exchange student from Seattle, and her new Italian boyfriend of just a week, Raffaele Sollecito.

-Flip-flop verdicts over nearly eight years of legal proceedings polarized trial watchers on both sides of the Atlantic as the case was vociferously argued on social media, then in its infancy.
+Flip-flop verdicts over nearly eight years of legal proceedings polarized trial watchers on both sides of the Atlantic as the case became one of the first trials by social media, then in its infancy.

-Knox’s retrial was set by a European court ruling that Italy violated her human rights during a long night of questioning days after Kercher’s murder, deprived of both a lawyer and a competent translator.

-Earlier in the hearing, Knox had asked the eight Italian judges and civil jury members to clear her of the slander charge.

-In a soft and sometimes breaking voice, Knox had told the court that she wrongly accused Patrick Lumumba under intense police pressure.

-“I am very sorry that I was not strong enough to resist the pressure of police,'' Knox told the panel in a 9-minute prepared statement, sitting alongside them on the jury bench.
-She told them: ”I didn't know who the murderer was.
-I had no way to know."

-The case continues to draw intense media attention, with photographers massing around Knox, her husband Christopher Robinson and their legal team as they entered the courtroom about an hour before the hearing.
-A camera knocked her on the left temple, her lawyer Luca Luparia Donati said.
-Knox's husband examined a small bump on her head as they sat in the front row of the court.
+All these years later, the intensity of media interest remained, with photographers massing around Knox, her husband and her legal team as they entered the courthouse about an hour before the hearing.
+A camera knocked her on the left temple, her lawyer Luparia Donati said.
+Knox's husband examined a small bump on her temple as they sat in the front row of the court.

 Despite Knox's exoneration and the conviction of an Ivorian man whose footprints and DNA were found at the scene, doubts about her role persisted, particularly in Italy.
 That is largely due to the accusation she made against Lumumba.

+Lumumba's lawyer, Carlo Pacelli, told reporters that the accusation branded him across the world, and his business in Perugia floundered.
+He has since re-established himself in his wife's native Poland.

+"Patrick has always been dutiful to all of the court decisions, and all the courts up until today have affirmed that Amanda Knox was a slanderer,'' Pacelli said.

-Knox is now a 36-year-old mother of two small children.
-She returned to Italy for only the second time since she was freed in October 2011, after four years in jail, by a Perugia appeals court that overturned the initial guilty verdict in the murder case against both Knox and Sollecito.
+Knox is now a 36-year-old mother of two small children who advocates for criminal justice reform and campaigns against wrongful convictions.
+She was freed in October 2011, after four years in jail, by a Perugia appeals court that overturned the initial guilty verdict in the murder case against both Knox and Sollecito.

 She remained in the United States through two more flip-flop verdicts before Italy’s highest court definitively exonerated the pair of the murder in March 2015, stating flatly that they had not committed the crime.